What To Expect at Fine Art Bartending School

 “Does everyone remember those whiskey drinks we made yesterday?
 Think you could make them blindfolded.
 We didn’t think so.
 So lets jump behind the bar, get set up & spend a little more time on them”

-Now make me an Amaretto Sour, a Vodka Sour, a Banana Sour.
+Back up behind the bar everyone!
+Now that you know a few recipes, we can start throwing a few curve balls at you.
+Yesterday you learned how to make a Whiskey Sour.
+Now make me an Amaretto Sour, a Vodka Sour, a Banana Sour?
 Many recipes are really just a guideline, they are important to know, and this 20 minute drill teaches you that customers can request major variations of these recipes you are now familiar with.
 After this exercise, no weird variation on a popular recipe will ever throw you for a loop.

-Next lets talk about tips.
 Tips are good.
 How do we make tips, there are several ways.
 To make the maximum amount of tips possible, we need to talk about 2 things, how to deliver exceptional customer service, and upselling.
 What exceptional service looks like.
 Why its important.
 How can we upsell in a way that makes the customer feel like we are trying to help them get the exact custom/tailored drink they really want.
 What can we upsell.
 These are all big topics, and we will continue to touch on them throughout the rest of the course.

 Brandy & Cognac, where it comes from, what makes a $500 bottle versus a $20 bottle, how to serve.

 Back behind the bar for a customer service drill.
 Recommending cocktails to customers based on what they like.
 Its not an easy one, but its super important to be able to apply all your new bartending knowledge to actually make customers great drinks that they will love, taking into account the customer’s taste.